cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 **response**

-The response contains a list of links to the individual search results.
+The response contains a list of links to the individual search results:

 ```json
 {